Bradley Online Learning

 Christine Conelea, PhD

-Christine Conelea, PhD, is an assistant professor (research) at the Warren Alpert Medical School of Brown University and a staff psychologist at the Bradley Hospital Pediatric Anxiety Research Center.
+Christine Conelea, PhD, trains and supervises clinical psychology and psychiatry students at the University of Minnesota Medical School.
 She received her bachelor’s degree from the University of Nevada, Reno and doctorate from the University of Wisconsin-Milwaukee.
-Dr. Conelea completed her pre-doctoral internship and post-doctoral fellowship at Brown University.
-Dr. Conelea has published over forty peer-reviewed articles and book chapters on the topic of tic and obsessive-compulsive spectrum disorders.
+Dr. Conelea completed her child clinical psychology internship and child mental health fellowship at Brown University.
+She has published over forty peer-reviewed articles and book chapters on the topic of tic and obsessive-compulsive spectrum disorders.
 She has been the recipient of research and training funding from the US National Institute of Mental Health.
 Dr. Conelea’s research and clinical interests are in the phenomenology, etiology, and treatment of tic and obsessive-compulsive spectrum disorders.

 About this Course